BibsAFK/Client-Projects/README.md

 **Status:** Completed & Deployed

-A website developed for Coral Inn Residency, providing visitors with information about rooms, facilities, location details, and booking options through a modern and responsive interface.
+A website developed for Coral Inn Residency, providing visitors with basic information about rooms, facilities, location details, and booking options through a modern and responsive interface.

 **Technologies Used**